francescou/docker-continuous-deployment/README.md

 this section will explain how to can scale up and down the docker services.

-open your browser to <http://localhost:8080/visualizer/>.
+open your browser to <http://127.0.0.1:8080/visualizer/>.
 There you will find a _rest-count_ service, running on two replicas.
 Execute

-    docker service scale continuousdeployment_restcount=4
+    docker service scale cd_restcount=4

-check again <http://localhost:8080/visualizer/> to ensure that there are now four _rest-count_ instance.
+check again <http://127.0.0.1:8080/visualizer/> to ensure that there are now four _rest-count_ instance.

-Make a few requests to <http://localhost:8080/api/v1/count> and then run `docker service logs cd_restcount` to see how requests are processed by different _rest-count_ instances.
+Make a few requests to <http://127.0.0.1:8080/api/v1/count> and then run `docker service logs cd_restcount` to see how requests are processed by different _rest-count_ instances.

 You can now scale down the _rest-count_ service without having any down time, e.g.:

-    docker service scale continuousdeployment_restcount=2
+    docker service scale cd_restcount=2

-Again, you can check <http://localhost:8080/visualizer/> to see that there are now only two primary instances.
+Again, you can check <http://127.0.0.1:8080/visualizer/> to see that there are now only two instances.